Loqtorzi

 What is Loqtorzi?

-Loqtorzi is used to treat advanced nasopharyngeal carcinoma (NPC), which is a certain type of cancer of the nose or throat.
-Loqtorzi works by blocking the PD-1 receptor on tumor cells so the immune system is more able to attack and kill tumor cells.
-Loqtorzi (toripalimab-tpzi) is a next-generation, programmed death receptor-1 (PD-1) monoclonal antibody that blocks PD-L1 and PD-L2, allowing the immune system to activate and kill the tumor.
+Loqtorzi (toripalimab-tpzi) is an immunotherapy used to treat advanced nasopharyngeal carcinoma (NPC), a rare type of cancer of the nose or throat.
+Loqtorzi works by blocking the PD-1 receptor on tumor cells, which helps the immune system find and kill cancer cells.
+Loqtorzi is a monoclonal antibody that blocks PD-L1 and PD-L2, allowing the immune system to activate and kill the tumor.
 Loqtorzi is called a PD-1 inhibitor.

 Loqtorzi is given as an intravenous infusion every two or three weeks, depending on your treatment regime.

-- you have received chemotherapy that contains platinum, and it did not work or is no longer working, and NPC has returned and cannot be removed with surgery or has spread (metastatic).
+- You have received chemotherapy that contains platinum, and it did not work or is no longer working and,

 How well does Loqtorzi work?